Yankwokho/content-ops-starter/content/pages/index.md

       color: text-dark
     subtitle: ''
     text: >+
-      Not only we fix existing IT problems and develop new IT solutions, we tailor-made them to fit with your unique business.
+      <div style="text-align: center">Not only we fix existing IT problems and
+      develop new IT solutions, we tailor-made them to fit with your unique business.</div>

     actions:
       - type: Button